Rent assistance programs Virginia Beach, Norfolk, Chesapeake, and Portsmouth Virginia.

 STOP covers the Hampton Roads region, including Norfolk.
 The non-profit community action can offer referrals to free legal aid, food, low income apartments, and emergency rental assistance.
 Low income families and seniors take priority for any funds to pay rent or a security deposit.
 (757)858-1360.
 More information on Southeastern Tidewater Opportunity Project housing assistance.

-Catholic Charities of Eastern Virginia has limited financial aid or loans for rent and other bills.
+Catholic Charities of Eastern Virginia has limited financial aid or loans for paying rent, mortgages and other bills.
 It is for individuals who are otherwise self-sufficient but have a one time crisis event.
-Telephone - (757)456-2366.
+The rent help is from the Regional Crisis Hotline.
+Telephone - 757-587-4202 or (757)456-2366.

 Little Creek Fleet and Family Support Center is for military members.
 They can get relocation assistance and information on housing.
 Loans for military service members can pay for rent, moving costs, and the security deposit on the new home or apartment.
 (757)462-7563.

 Portsmouth Resources Coalition serves only that city.
 One time, emergency rental assistance may be offered to those facing homelessness.
 Phone - (757)397-5208